- Although government is traditionally slow to adopt digital tools, many agencies are doing just that for better efficiency and savings.

 Communication is key to data fidelity, offering transparent views into workflow for the entire team.
 “You have to find ways to reduce the traditional means of communication,” Pangallo says.
 “When you see these email attachments flying around, it’s not always clear if it’s the most up-to-date version.
 It cuts down that uncertainty and the room for error.”

-4. Establish a Pilot Process
+4. Establish a Pilot Process for New Government Technology

 Step one is field-testing the new technology.
 Clifford says in the initial stages, VDOT tests users with varying levels of tech savvy to make sure it works for everyone.
 The next step develops best practices and expertise among users, both within and outside the central administration.
 Once DOTs understand what works, they can set standards for wider use.
 “If it’s coming from me in the central office, it only carries so much water,” he says.
 “Whereas if it’s coming from our field users actually out inspecting the projects, that carries a lot more weight.”

 The third step is assessing value, which includes a formal ROI analysis and metrics such as user-experience surveys.
 “Something that we like to push is: three or four clicks to any given piece of information within a system,” Clifford says.
-“If it takes a thousand pages of a training manual to learn how to use something, you’ve already lost the battle.”
+“If it takes 1,000 pages of a training manual to learn how to use something, you’ve already lost the battle.”
 The final step scales up tools statewide, with detailed rollout schedules and training procedures.
 “We’re not just saying, ‘Hey, here’s the tool.
 We think it’s nice.
-You guys give it a shot and hopefully it works,’” he says.
+You guys give it a shot, and hopefully it works,’” he says.
 “We’re really trying to set everyone up for success.”

 VDOT deployed its pilot program for tablet-based inspections in 50 projects; these early evaluations made an easy case for wider adoption.
 The digital tools saved nearly four hours per week, letting inspectors spend those four hours on-site.
 These efficiencies have generated a conservative estimated ROI of 584%, according to Clifford.